The Legal Commission of the Council of States agrees to the PA 21.449. Read on

 For its 10th birthday, GeCoBi is giving itself and Switzerland a 40-page brochure on alternating custody.

-In a controversial decision, the Federal Supreme Court is trying to overturn the recently introduced joint custody system.
-In a media communiqué, GeCoBi criticizes this attempt by the highest Swiss court to intervene in the sovereignty of politics.
-Politicians have (lately, but still...) decided that after a separation or divorce, both parents should remain responsible for their children.
-We don't want the federal court to take away this fundamental right through the back door.
-Continue reading
+In a controversial decision, the Federal Supreme Court tries to pretend the common custody recently introduced.
+In a media communiqué, Gecobi criticizes this attempt by the highest Swiss court to intervene in the sovereignty of politics.
+Politicians have (late, but at least ...) that after a separation or divorce, both parents should remain responsible for their children.
+We do not want the federal court to collect this fundamental right through the back door.
+Read on

-This statement by Ingeborg Bachmann is the leitmotif of our position on paternity tests.
-The Federal Council threatens fathers who want to clarify the parentage of their (alleged or actual) children with up to three years in prison.
-We defend ourselves against this!
-Continue reading
+This saying by Ingeborg Bachmann is the leitmotif for our position on paternity tests.
+The Federal Council threatens fathers who want to clarify the descent of their (supposed or actual) children up to three years in prison.
+We defend ourselves against it!
+Read on

-In the next few days, the Council of States, as a second chamber, is to decide on the revision of the maintenance law.
-GeCoBi firmly rejects this one-sided attack on single and divorced fathers.
-It perpetuates a traditional division of roles and prevents both parents from playing a significant role in the care and upbringing of their children.
-Continue reading
+In the next few days, the Council of States is said to be a secondary council about the revision of maintenance law.
+Tecobi decidedly rejects this one -sided attack on single and divorced fathers.
+It cements a traditional distribution of roles and prevents both parents from playing an important role in the care and upbringing of their children.
+Read on

-Today, July 1, 2014, joint parental responsibility has become the norm.
-As one of the last countries in Europe, Switzerland now also has an up-to-date law.
-Here is our media communiqué on this occasion: read on
+Today, on July 1, 2014, the common parental concern becomes the rule.
+As one of the last countries in Europe, Switzerland now has a contemporary law.
+Here is our media communiqué on this occasion: Read more

 The Federal Council's proposal to reorganize maintenance payments for children has reached the National Council's legal committee.
 After the consultation, there were hardly any changes compared to his first idea - and certainly no improvements.
 However, during the deliberations of the Legal Commission, we had the opportunity to present our ideas for a simple and fair regulation of child support in this body.